Les Miller (Florida politician): 2006 congressional campaign

 When Congressman Jim Davis opted to run for governor in 2006 rather than seek re-election, Miller ran to succeed him in the 11th District, which included most of the territory he had represented in the state senate.
-Miller faced Hillsborough County Commissioner Kathy Castor, the daughter of longtime politician Betty Castor, in the Democratic primary.
+Miller faced Hillsborough County Commissioner Kathy Castor, the daughter of longtime politician Betty Castor, in the 11th district's Democratic primary.
 He entered the race with endorsements from his female Democratic colleagues in the state senate, while Castor won the endorsement of EMILY's List.
 An early poll showed Castor leading Miller by nearly twenty points, and Castor raised more than twice what Miller did as the campaign continued.
 Both the St. Petersburg Times and the Tampa Tribune endorsed Castor over Miller.
 The Times praised Miller's "experience and leadership qualities," but endorsing Castor "for her rounded experience and consistent record in pushing the right issues for the growing region."
 The Tribune similarly praised Miller for his "smart ideas on all the key issues" and for his legislative accomplishments, but concluded that Castor was the better choice because of her energy, determination, and leadership potential in Congress.
 Castor ended up defeating Miller by a wide margin, winning 54% of the vote to his 34%, with the remaining 16% going to other candidates.